RoboMaster-Club/Electrical-System/README.md

 # Robomaster Electrical System Repo
 Welcome to Purdue Robomaster Club's Electrical System Repository Created by Chengming Zhang.
 This repository contain everything from PCB design, Design Notebook (In sub-folder's ReadMe.md), and softwares.

-If you are not familier with Robomaster, or Purdue's Robomaster Team, please refer to [Our Website](https://www.PurdueRM.com "Purdue Robomaster").
+If you are not familier with Robomaster, or Purdue's Robomaster Team, please refer to [Our Website](https://www.PurdueRM.com "Purdue Robomaster") or check out this video covered by **The Verge**.

 <br><br>